Sm4rtBoyTom/StalkerAidsAndSupplements/README.md

 a mod for The Long Dark, that adds Various new Medical/Food Items Any ideas for additional drugs/suplements are welcome!
-This mod was also heavily inspired by Stalker Games
+This mod was also heavily inspired by S.T.A.L.K.E.R series.

 ### For Newest Information look into Release Notes

 **Credit to the amazing modders on TLD modding discord server, because without them it would not be possible.**
 **Thanks alot Everyone!**
-**Big thanks to Elderly-Emre for making turkish localization for stalkerAidsAndSupplements.**

 ### Installation